oleks/eduroam-wpa_supplicant/README.md

 See [supplicant.conf](supplicant.conf).

-Change identity and password to your eduroam account.
+Change identity and password hash to match your eduroam account.

 ## Quick and Dirty start-Up